1062648/reproducible-research_homework/README.md

 # Reproducible research: version control and R

+# Questions 1-3: Please refer to the logistic growth fork at https://github.com/1062648/logistic_growth .

 # Question 4

 Initially, the two faceted plots show different paths because each path is determined by a different set of random steps.
 Also, every time I re-run the code, a different random path is generated for each left and right graph.